lattetaotao/Multi-scale-distance-similarity-entropy/README.md

 # Multi-scale-distance-similarity-entropy
-Multi-scale distance similarity entropy: a novel complexity measurement for gearbox fault diagnosis
+Here are the Matlab codes used in ''Multi-scale distance similarity entropy: a novel complexity measurement for gearbox fault diagnosis''